 You are strong and wise, and it sounds like while your husband is confused, he is a man worth fighting for.
 And your best fighting chance is to begin moving that fence closer to home.

 Ann's Question: My husband of 25 years has told me he wants a divorce because he "loves me but doesn't want to be married anymore."
 This came about after I started discovering some very incriminating evidence that he had been having at least emotional affairs for a very long time.
 I moved out of our bedroom and told him that if he wanted me back he would come to marriage counseling with me.
 After several days of not talking to me, he told me that he was not willing to do what I asked, so he wanted to split up.
 He says he already considers himself not married.
 The problem is that we can't afford for him to rent an apartment of his own and he won't consider sharing or renting a room in someone's house.
 So it's been 3 weeks and he won't leave.
 It's eating me alive to be living in the same house but not be married to him.
-We still have a son 17 1/2 years old living at home and 2 daughters 19 yrs. in college who come home on holidays.
+We still have a son 17 1/2 years old living at home and two 19 year old daughters in college who come home on holidays.
 He has told them we are divorcing, but now he has stopped doing anything to progress on it.
 Please help me figure out what to do!

 Gloria's Answer: It is time to stop waiting and time to start taking some action.
 He has made a decision - he wants a divorce - and yet, he is making it as easy and convenient for himself as possible.
 He is waiting until he has saved enough money out of the family coffers to move, and you are sitting just waiting for it to happen.
 From your note, I can't tell if you really want to save the marriage or not.
 I would challenge you to think about that first.